mffiedler/svt-case-doc/learn/manual_cluster.md

 The instance ids are in the return message. *Note that* <code>--image-id</code> is the AMI id and the value of <code>--image-id</code> is _the default group id_.

 ### Get a subdomain
-Get a subdomain from [Dynect subdomain create](https://openshift-qe-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/Dynect%20subdomain%20create/253/console) using parameters *ip of router*, "openshift", "v3"
+Get a subdomain, eg, <code>0718-wo2.qe.rhcloud.com</code>, from [Dynect subdomain create](https://openshift-qe-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/Dynect%20subdomain%20create/253/console) using parameters *ip of router*, "openshift", "v3"

 If _Dynect_ is not available, one alternative is to use [xip.io](http://xip.io/).
 If the node, usually infra node(s), public ip where the router of the cluster runs is <code>54.214.91.134</code>, then use <code>openshift_master_default_subdomain=54.214.91.134.xip.io</code> in inventory: